hrishikeshtak/Coding_Practises_Solutions/README.md

-# Hackerrank
-Solutions to the practice exercises
+## Solutions to the practice exercises